Belgium - Garden

 Sergio Bertolucci

-Chair of the ATTRACT R&D&I Committee
+Chair, ATTRACT R&D&I Committee

-Sergio Bertolucci is an adjunct professor at the Department of Physics and Astronomy “Augusto Righi” DIFA of the University of Bologna, and co-spokesperson of the DUNE Experiment.
+Sergio Bertolucci is an adjunct professor at the Department of Physics and Astronomy of the University of Bologna and co-spokesperson of the DUNE Experiment.
+He is a particle physicist, former Pisa scholar and former director of research and scientific computing at CERN.

 Before joining CERN, he worked at DESY, Fermilab and Frascati.
 He is the co-author of over 370 papers.
-During his career, he has played an instrumental role in the KLOE and CDF experiments, which led to the discovery of the top quark, and innovative instrumentation, development and leadership of the DAFNE accelerator.
+During his career, he has played an instrumental role in the KLOE and CDF experiments, which led to the discovery of the top quark, and in innovative instrumentation, development and leadership of the DAFNE accelerator.
+He was also vice president and board member of the Italian National Institute of Nuclear Physics.

 Michael Krisch

-Chair of the ATTRACT Project Consortium Board
+Director of Research, ESRF and Chair, ATTRACT Project Consortium Board

 Jean-David Malo

-Acting Director, DG RTD, European Commission
+Acting Director, ERA & Innovation, DG RTD, European Commission

 René Repasi